Frostlock/Warrens/README.md

 This repository contains a python game called 'Warrens'.
 It is meant as a coding playground for me to have some fun with Python.

-The current GUI implementation is based on pygame.
+The GUI implementation is based on pygame and opengl.
+There is a deprecated pygame only interface and an opengl interface.

 Feel free to fork a copy and get your hands dirty!

-Check out the Wiki for some installation instructions.
+Check out the Wiki for some <a href="https://github.com/Frostlock/Warrens/wiki/Running-the-game">installation instructions</a>.

 -Frost